This page is for the second Blue Beetle, Ted Kord

 The New 52 version of the characters seems to have been retconned out of existence.
 Instead Ted Kord reappears, older and more similar to his former appearance, when Jaime Reyes seeks him for help with the Scarab.
 He is established to have been Blue Beetle some time in the past, having worked alongside other heroes such as Nightshade but has since retired due to health complications.

 Following Amanda Waller retirement Ted took over the Suicide Squad in secret.
+It was later revealed that Black Mask held Ted hostage for months and took over his life.

 Major Story Arcs